slsa-framework/slsa/docs/spec/draft/source-requirements.md

 Summary: A consumer can ask the SCP for everything it knows about a specific revision of a repository.
 The information is provided in a standardized format.

-Intended for: Organizations that need to enforce policy on consumed source.
+Intended for: Organizations that want strong guarantees and auditability of their change management processes.

 Benefits: Provides reliable information to policy enforcement tools.